Wisconsin Prep Football Poll - Wausau Pilot & Review

 |NR

-Others receiving votes: Lake Mills 4.
-Marshall 4.
-Two Rivers 3.
-Rhinelander 2.
-Stratford 1.
-Little Chute 1.
+Others receiving votes: Freedom 8.
+Medford 7.
+Ellsworth 2.
+Two Rivers 2.
+Plymouth 1.

 Small Division